 With your health and well-being being top of mind, there’s no better time to recommit to the daily habits that support your body and mind during menopause and beyond.

 Whether you're in perimenopause or post-menopause, lifestyle behavior change is a must for managing weight, hot flashes, anxiety, sleep, fatigue and joint pain.
-Gennev registered dietitians/health coaches work with women of varying levels of discipline, so don't overthink it, just start by doing something.
+Gennev's menopause specialists work with women of varying levels of discipline, so don't overthink it, just start by doing something.
 Put your health first this year, and book an appointment.

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.